Charter for customer service

 - General Third Party Insurance: no later than 7 (seven) days as of becoming aware of the existence of circumstances establishing third party liability.
 No later than 7 (seven) days in case of filing a claim against the Insured by a third party that has sustained the damage.

-- Various Financial Losses Insurance, Credit Insurance, and Guarantees Insurance: no later than 7 days as of the occurrence of the insurance event (the day on which, after becoming due and payable, a payment of the repayment schedule has become outstanding – after the customary period of grace has expired and the debtor has failed to make due);
+- Various Financial Losses Insurance, Credit Insurance, and Guarantees Insurance: no later than 7 days as of the occurrence of the insurance event (the day on which, after becoming due and payable, payment of the repayment schedule has become outstanding – after the customary period of grace has expired and the debtor has failed to make due);

 - Crops Insurance: within 5 (five) days;